How to Prevent Fraud in Your AP Department

 • Independent assessments: Conduct regular independent audits of the AP department to identify vulnerabilities and ensure compliance with best practices.

 At ICG, we create back-office solutions that are customized to each and every client we work with.
-We ensure that security and fraud prevention is always a top priority and can add functionality to meet your organization’s fraud-prevention requirements.
+We ensure that security and fraud prevention are always a top priority and can add functionality to meet your organization’s fraud-prevention requirements.
 Watch this high-level demonstration to learn more about ICG’s different solutions.
 Or contact us today for your personalized demo!

 Posts you might like: